Skip to content

 Trade marks have not only the power to identify the origin of a product or service.
 Businesses also use them to indicate to consumers the values behind the brand.

-One example is the fair trade logo, which is often seen on food packaging.
-When consumers see this logo, they immediately identify the product with fairly produced and fairly traded products often from lower-income countries.
+One example is the fair trade logo, which you have probably seen on food packaging.
+When consumers see this logo, they immediately identify the product with fairly produced and fairly traded products, often from lower-income countries.

 • your customer services standards;